Cusco… and the Altitude

 The Market and Shopping!

 Apart from the heritage sites (and sights).
-San Pedro Market is a great place to experience the local lives.
-Luckily, the high altitude didn’t bother me so much, and the market is about 15 to 20-minute walk from the Plaza de Armas.
+San Pedro Market is a great place to experience local lives.
+Luckily, the high altitude didn’t bother me so much, and the market is about a 15 to 20-minute walk from the Plaza de Armas.
 There, the locals were running their daily chores in traditional Andean Clothing – the vibrant colors, capes, and hats were inspiring.
 If you are a healthy superfood fan, stock up!
 Chia seeds, maca, quinoa, kiwicha… which usually cost much higher in the supermarket, are on their ultimate sale in the Cusco market.
 I bought three bags of Chia seed for less than US$10 and they are great mixing in the morning shakes or oatmeal.

 So, How to Beat the Altitude Sickness?

-There are no clear rules (or logic) that who might have a reaction to high altitude.
-I met people suffered badly, and I met people who were just… completely fine.
+There are no clear rules (or logic) that might have a reaction to high altitude.
+I met people who suffered badly, and I met people who were just… completely fine.
 There are no clear rules that one will have a reaction or not; on the other hand, there isn’t really a “cure” for the sickness other than descending to a lower elevation.
 Having said that, don’t exert yourself just because you feel fine stepping out of the plane, syndromes might appear a few hours after you landed, and it’s always important to be safe and sorry, especially when you are traveling to a foreign country.
 There are a few symptoms of altitude sickness – dizziness, lightheadedness, headaches, nausea, vomiting, diarrhea, difficulty breathing, and heart racing.
 There are a few tips (and yes, I did them too) to help you accustom to the altitude.

 - Ascend slowly.
 Altitude is something that you could get used to.
-Most people usually travel to Cusco by flight, but give yourself a day or so to accustom to the altitude before reaching to the higher ground.
+Most people usually travel to Cusco by flight, but give yourself a day or so to accustom to the altitude before reaching the higher ground.
 Acclimate at a lower altitude and ascend slowly.

 - Take it slow.
 Don’t move vigorously, walk fast, or exercise once you get there.
 Plan for easy hiking or rest on the first day.

 - Eat Smart.
 I was told the body takes more oxygen to burn fat than carbs.
-There’s no absolute answer, but your stomach would contract in high altitude that you might lose appetite or even throw up.
+There’s no absolute answer, but your stomach would contract at high altitude that you might lose appetite or even throw up.
 Pace yourself and get more calories before you board your flight to Cusco.

 - Stay hydrated.
 Fluids make sure your body functions well to regulate internal temperature and acidity.
 Bring bottled water with you and make sure you have a drinking routine.
 Hotels or restaurants sometimes serve cocoa tea – the locals believe the herb could relieve the altitude reaction.
 However, cocoa leaves are illegal in many countries around the world (because it is the source of cocaine), so leave them in Peru if you get your hands on any.